Trismegiste/Mondrian/README.md

 not a way to guide you and answer to the question :
 "Where do I begin to refactor the real shit ?"

-That's what I try with this app by using the fascinating graph theory.
+That's what I try to make with this app by using the fascinating graph theory.
 I sincerly hope it will help you.

 ## Where